Mold your development experience

 Made to work with many languages and technologies

-Glamorous Toolkit is implemented in Pharo, but it was designed to be extended for other technologies and languages, like GraphQL, Python or JavaScript.
+Glamorous Toolkit is implemented in Pharo but it was designed to be extended for other technologies and languages.
+It can be used to analyze various sources such as Java, C#, Ruby/Rails, Python, TypeScript, JavaScript, React or COBOL.
+And it can be used to work with various runtimes like GraphQL, Python, JavaScript or Gemstone.

 Editing GraphQL and exploring a server response from a Lepiter page.